vk4bay/esp-idf/docs/en/api-guides/file-system-considerations.rst

 * Use C Standard Library file APIs (ISO or POSIX) wherever possible.
 This high-level interface guarantees you will not need to change much, if it comes for instance to switching to a different file system.
 All the ESP-IDF supported file systems work as underlying layer for C STDLIB calls, so the specific file system details are nearly transparent to the application code.
 The only parts unique to each single system are formatting, mounting and diagnostic/repair functions
 * Keep the file system dependent code separated, use wrappers to allow minimum change updates
 * Design reasonable structure of your application file storage:
     * Distribute the load evenly, if possible.
-Use meaningful number of directories/subdirectories (for instance FAT12 can keep only 224 records in its root directory).
+Use meaningful number of directories/subdirectories (for instance FAT12 can keep only 224 record in its root directory).
     * Avoid using too many files or too large files (though the latter usually causes less troubles than the former).
 Each file equals to a record in the system's internal "database", which can easily end up in the necessary overhead consuming more space than the data stored.
 Even worse case is exhausting the filesystem's resources and subsequent failure of the application - which can happen really quickly in embedded systems' environment.
     * Be cautious about number of write or erase operations performed in SPI Flash memory (for example, each write in the FatFS involves full erase of the area to be written).
-NOR Flash devices typically survive 100,000+ erase cycles per sector, and their lifetime is extended by the Wear-Levelling mechanism (implemented as a standalone component in corresponding driver stack, transparent from the application's perspective).
+NOR Flash devices typically survive 100.000+ erase cycles per sector, and their lifetime is extended by the Wear-Levelling mechanism (implemented as a standalone component in corresponding driver stack, transparent from the application's perspective).
 The Wear-Levelling algorithm rotates the Flash memory sectors all around given partition space, so it requires some disk space available for the virtual sector shuffle.
 If you create "well-tailored" partition with the minimum space needed and manage to fill it with your application data, the Wear Levelling becomes ineffective and your device would degrade quickly.
 Projects with Flash write frequency around 500ms are fully capable to destroy average ESP32 flash in few days time (real world example).
     * With the previous point given, consider using reasonably large partitions to ensure safe margins for your data.
 It is usually cheaper to invest into extra Flash space than to forcibly resolve troubles unexpectedly happening in the field.
     * Think twice before deciding for specific file system - they are not 100% equal and each application has own strategy and requirements.
-For instance, the NVS is not suitable for storing a production data, as its design doesn't deal well with too many items being stored (recommended maximum for NVS partition size would be around 128 kB).
+For instance, the NVS is not suitable for storing a production data, as its design doesn't deal well with too many items being stored (recommended maximum for NVS partition size would be around 128kB).

 Encrypting partitions
 ---------------------
 {IDF_TARGET_NAME} based chips provide several features to encrypt the contents of various partitions within chip's main SPI flash memory.
 All the necessary information can be found in chapters :doc:`Flash Encryption <../security/flash-encryption>` and :doc:`NVS Encryption <../api-reference/storage/nvs_encryption>`.
 Both variants use the AES family of algorithms, the Flash Encryption provides hardware-driven encryption scheme and is transparent from the software's perspective, whilst the NVS Encryption is a software feature implemented using mbedTLS component (though the mbedTLS can internally use the AES hardware accelerator, if available on given chip model).
 The latter requires the Flash Encryption enabled as the NVS Encryption needs a proprietary encrypted partition to hold its keys, and the NVS internal structure is not compatible with the Flash Encryption design.
 Therefore, both features come separate.

-Considering the storage security scheme and the design of {IDF_TARGET_NAME} chips, there are several implications that may not be fully obvious in the main documents:
+Given storage security scheme and the {IDF_TARGET_NAME} chips design result into a few implications which may not be fully obvious in the main documents:

 * The Flash encryption applies only to the main SPI Flash memory, due to its cache module design (all the "transparent" encryption APIs run over this cache).
 This implies that external flash partitions cannot be encrypted using the native Flash Encryption means.
 * External partition encryption can be deployed by implementing custom encrypt/decrypt code in appropriate driver APIs - either by implementing own SPI flash driver (see :example:`storage/custom_flash_driver`) or by customizing higher levels in the driver stack, for instance by providing own :ref:`FatFS disk IO layer <fatfs-diskio-layer>`.